Skip to main content

 The sensor has 3 terminals: Vcc, GND and OUT.
 OUT is high by default, and the sensor pulls it low only if there is something on the way of the beam (e.g. banknote)

-Other main components are the LCD display, that is used as the information output; DC motor and driver, for pushing the banknote on the way of the sensor's beam; and the buttons for user interaction.
+Other main components are the LCD display, that is used as the information output; DC motor and driver, for pushing the banknote on the way of the sensor's beam; and the buttons and keypad for user interaction.

 Hardware schematic